R-404a, its properties and possible alternatives

 Current situation

-It became illegal to sell new systems containing R-404a or R-507 refrigerant on December 31, 2019.
-Since then, the previous F-Gas Regulation (EU) No. 517/2014 has made it illegal to market stationary refrigeration equipment containing F-gases with a GWP (global warming potential) value of 2,500 or more.
+Since the previous F-Gas Regulation (EU) No. 517/2014 has made it illegal to market stationary refrigeration equipment containing F-gases with a GWP (global warming potential) value of 2,500 or more from 2020 (there are exceptions in the low temperature range below -50 °C).
 With a GWP of 3922, R 404A and 3985, R 507A are affected by this ban.

-However, refrigeration, air-conditioning and heat pump equipment that was already placed on the market and is still in operation may be filled with recycled and virgin R-404a or R-507A refrigerant until December 31, 2029.
+However, refrigeration, air-conditioning and heat pump equipment that was already placed on the market and is still in operation may be filled with recycled R-404a or R-507A refrigerant until December 31, 2029.
+In a transitional phase until 31.12.2024, fresh goods may also be used in existing systems with < 40 t CO2 equivalent (GWP x system volume of refrigerant).

 Another measure required by the F-Gas Regulation as part of the phase-down is a gradual, significant quantitative limitation of high-GWP refrigerants in the coming years.
 The foreseeable result: refrigerant scarcity and much higher prices.